How we test TVs

 Motion handling is judged by looking at the amount of judder and motion blur all motion processing turned off, and then with it turned on at varying intensities.
 This is to see how a display natively handles moving images, fast and slow, and how effective the corrective processing is.

 After tests are done by eye, we take some technical measurements to check for peak brightness rating (measured in nits) and input lag.
-We also use a thermal sensor to help spot potential uniformity issues.

 Technical test equipment